soma-smart/framefox/docs/framefox/src/content/docs/core/database.md

 description: Complete guide to Framefox's integrated ORM for powerful data management
 ---

-# Database & ORM

-Framefox includes a powerful Object-Relational Mapping (ORM) system that simplifies database interactions while providing enterprise-grade features for data management.
-Built with modern Python standards and designed for performance, scalability, and developer productivity.
+Framefox includes a powerful ORM (Object-Relational Mapping) based on SQLModel for database operations, making it easy to work with your data while keeping your code type-safe and maintainable.

-The ORM supports multiple database engines including SQLite, MySQL, PostgreSQL, and other SQL-compatible databases, making it easy to switch between development and production environments without code changes.
+It works with SQLite, MySQL, PostgreSQL and other SQL databases, making it easy to switch between development and production environments without code changes.

 :::note[ORM Architecture]
 Framefox ORM is built on top of SQLAlchemy, providing: